dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/application-model.md

 * Adding action method parameters to the context
 * Applying route and other attributes

 Some built-in behaviors are implemented by the `DefaultApplicationModelProvider`.
 This provider is responsible for constructing the [`ControllerModel`](/dotnet/api/microsoft.aspnetcore.mvc.applicationmodels.controllermodel), which in turn references [`ActionModel`](/dotnet/api/microsoft.aspnetcore.mvc.applicationmodels.actionmodel), [`PropertyModel`](/dotnet/api/microsoft.aspnetcore.mvc.applicationmodels.propertymodel), and [`ParameterModel`](/dotnet/api/microsoft.aspnetcore.mvc.applicationmodels.parametermodel) instances.
-The `DefaultApplicationModelProvider` class is an internal framework implementation detail that can and will change in the future.
+The `DefaultApplicationModelProvider` class is an internal framework implementation detail that may change in the future.

 The `AuthorizationApplicationModelProvider` is responsible for applying the behavior associated with the `AuthorizeFilter` and `AllowAnonymousFilter` attributes.
 [Learn more about these attributes](xref:security/authorization/simple).